West Chester Truck Accident Attorney

 - Box trucks.

-Causes of truck accidents vary in the West Chester area.
+Causes of semi-truck and 18 wheeler accidents vary in the West Chester area.
 Trucking companies and drivers must maintain tight schedules to stay profitable.
 This pressures drivers to the point where they may neglect necessary stops for rest and maintenance.

 Other reasons for truck accidents are:

 - Distracted driving;